What's the Best Version Control For Designers?

 But there is an even larger reason why designers are reluctant to join the party: most versioning systems can’t hold their extremely large graphics files.
 For example, binaries generated by popular design tools from companies like Adobe and Autodesk require a high-performant system to manage.Back to top

 To enhance collaboration, centralize assets, and secure everything (without unnecessary complexity) you need Perforce Helix Core — the game and media standard for version control.
 Helix Core has been serving teams of developers and designers who use Photoshop, other Adobe programs, and 3D art programs for years.
 It is the version control system trusted by 19/20 top AAA game development studios because of its ability to manage the large, complex binary files with the speed teams need.

 Many of the teams we have worked with want more invisible version control specifically for their designers, so that it’s easier to use.
-For that reason, we recently launched Helix DAM Beta.
+Our solution: Helix DAM.

 Digital Asset Management for Designers

-Helix DAM — now in beta, with the official launch slated for Summer 2022 — is digital asset management for designers built on top of Helix Core.
-More than just a place to store assets, Helix DAM is version control for artists and designers, allowing them to do Photoshop versioning and more.
-It allows teams to:
+Helix DAM is digital asset management for designers built on top of Helix Core.
+More than just a place to store assets, Helix DAM is version control for artists and designers.
+It allows them to do Photoshop versioning as well as:

-- Store, easily find, and use all creative assets.
+- Store, easily find, and share all creative assets.

 - Provide in-context feedback on assets.